Meet Our Veterinarians

 Tiffany Rule, DVM

 Dr. Rule joined Countryside Veterinary Hospital in November of 2006.
-She has been a regular weekend clinician for CVH since joining the veterinarian team.
-Her previous years of experience have been in a high quality practice setting working along side board certified veterinary surgeons.
+Her previous years of experience have been in a high-quality practice setting working along side board-certified veterinary surgeons.

-Dr. Rule is originally from Cincinnati, Ohio where she grew up with many animals and spent time showing hunter-jumpers on the A-circuit.
-Dr. Rule was a B-Rated member of the Miami Valley Pony Club and a junior member of the Camargo Hunt.
+Dr. Rule is originally from Cincinnati, Ohio where she grew up with many animals and spent time showing hunter-jumpers on the A-circuit and fox hunting.

 Dr. Rule is passionate about pursuing continuing education so that your pet can have the most current care available.
-She enjoys passing this knowledge along to pet owners not only in the exam room, but also as a writer to local newspapers.
+She enjoys passing this knowledge along to pet owners and their families.
 Having had many inspiring mentors in the process of becoming a veterinarian, Dr. Rule welcomes questions from parents and their interested children about her career path.
 She enjoys the process of mentoring promising students as they work towards application to veterinary school.

 Katherine Connor, DVM